 Public Policy Priorities

-For more than 27 years, the Celiac Disease Foundation and our national network of activists have worked diligently for federal recognition of celiac disease as one of the world’s most prevalent, and least diagnosed, genetic autoimmune diseases.
+For 30 years, the Celiac Disease Foundation and our national network of activists have worked diligently for federal recognition of celiac disease as one of the world’s most prevalent, and least diagnosed, genetic autoimmune diseases.
 We continue to educate our elected officials on the impact of celiac disease, and to emphasize the need for gluten-free labeling standards and funding of celiac disease research and education programs.
 Together, we must work to make our voices heard to elevate celiac disease on the nation’s healthcare agenda.
 The Foundation is committed to working with the United States Congress, federal government agencies, and state legislatures and agencies to improve the lives of the more than three million Americans affected by celiac disease.

 Increase funding for the National Institutes of Health (NIH) for the study of celiac disease

 The federal government is the biggest provider of medical research funding, but up until recently federal funding for celiac disease has been nonexistent.
 Beginning with CEO Marilyn G. Geller’s testimony before the House Appropriations Subcommittee in April of 2019, the Celiac Disease Foundation has worked to secure FY2020 Appropriations report language directing the NIH to devote sufficient, focused research to the study of celiac disease.
 Funding is needed to determine causation, find treatment alternatives to a gluten-free diet, and ultimately, cure celiac disease.
 The FY2020 Appropriations report language tasks NIDDK and NIAID to coordinate efforts for existing and new celiac disease research.

 Include celiac disease in the DOD Peer-Reviewed Medical Research Program (PRMRP)